-This year marks the 25th anniversary of this festival, established by The Museum of Fine Arts, Houston and Rice Cinema.
-Screenings will take place at both venues and at The Asia Society Texas Center.
-Following last year’s screening of Asghar Farhadi’s The Salesman, which went on to win the Academy Award for Best Foreign Language Film, this year's selections include Breath, Iran’s 2017 Oscar submission.
+This year marks the 25th anniversary of this festival, established by the Museum of Fine Arts, Houston, and Rice Cinema.
+Screenings take place at both venues and at Asia Society Texas Center.
+Following the 2017 presentation of Asghar Farhadi’s The Salesman, which went on to win the Academy Award for best foreign language film, this year’s selections include Breath, Iran’s submission for the 2018 awards.
 It is one of several narratives by and about young Iranian women, and, like Tehran Taboo, features the innovative use of animation.
-24 Frames, the mesmerizing, experimental last film by the internationally celebrated Abbas Kiarostami (1940-2016) will be shown at both the Museum and Rice Cinema.
+24 Frames, the mesmerizing, experimental last film by the internationally celebrated Abbas Kiarostami (1940–2016) screens at both the Museum and Rice Cinema.

 Festival ticket prices apply!
 General admission is $10.
 MFAH members, seniors (65+), and students with ID receive $2 discount.

-24 Frames is a contemplative photo-film essay started by filmmaker Abbas Kiarostami (1940-2016) and completed after his death by his son, Ahmad.
-The film is comprised of short vignettes based on photographs Abbas took over 40 years.
-Upon its premiere at Cannes, Barbara Scharres wrote in rogerebert.com, “These sequences are breathtaking in the beauty of the photography, and startling in the acuteness and vibrant curiosity of the vision.
-Each is a mini-drama evolving in its own time.
-Kiarostami’s love of snowy[…]
+24 Frames is a contemplative photo-film essay started by filmmaker Abbas Kiarostami and, after his death in 2016, completed by his son Ahmad.
+The film comprises short vignettes based on photographs Abbas Kiarostami took over 40 years.

 Past Events in This Series